Skip to Main Content

 1943 The Lesley School became a four-year not-for-profit educational institution and was authorized to be renamed Lesley College and given the right to confer the degree of Bachelor of Science in Education.

-1944 Trentwell Mason White became president, replacing Marguerite Franklin who was president during the transition period.
+1944 Trentwell Mason White became the second president, replacing Marguerite Franklin who was president during the transition period.

 1945 The first five bachelor’s degrees were conferred in June.